syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with Syncfusion® TabView control for Xamarin.Android
+# Getting Started with Syncfusion<sup>®</sup> TabView control for Xamarin.Android

 This section provides a quick overview for working with the tab view control for Xamarin.Android.
 Walk through the entire process of creating a real-world application with tab view.

 ## Assembly deployment

-After installing Essential Studio® for Xamarin, find all the required assemblies in the installation folders,
+After installing Essential Studio<sup>®</sup> for Xamarin, find all the required assemblies in the installation folders,
 {Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib
 Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib